ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/akaito.jpg)](http://osu.ppy.sh/beatmapsets/610994)

 It's time we could enjoy 1/2 jump party!
 Surrounded by 1/4-rhythm-based overdoses today, [RoseusJaeger](https://osu.ppy.sh/users/67098409) and [Ascendance](https://osu.ppy.sh/users/2931883) are surprisingly gifting us a newly approved mapset, "Akaito" by Rib, with mostly 1/2 patterns.
 This map features convenient flow and proper emphasis throughout the whole difficulty.
-Meanwhile it is also able to come up with different patterns that make it colorful and catchy.
+Meanwhile it's' also able to come up with different patterns that make it colourful and catchy.
 With Rib's smooth voice, you are about to love playing this map.

 ## osu!mania